mcneel/developer.rhino3d.com/_guide_topics/cpp/what_is_the_cpp_sdk.md

   In the meantime, you can view the original documentation here:
   <a href="{{ page.origin }}">{{ page.origin }}</a></p>
 </div>

+The Rhino C/C++ Software Development Kit (SDK) provides the tools to customize and extend Rhino for Windows with direct access to its database structures, geometry, graphics system, and command definitions, and much more.

+All of our development tools are free, royalty free, and include free support!

 Also port from [https://wiki.mcneel.com/developer/sdksamples/faq](https://wiki.mcneel.com/developer/sdksamples/faq)